Monetizing user data: Enhancing the customer experience + improving profits

 - Understanding the company environment (culture) and context of the data to solve business problems and challenges

 - Leveraging and socializing data across the entire company

 We typically see the benefits of data monetization demonstrated in additional revenue streams, increased market share or cost savings for a company.
 We may also see these effects on customer experience, community value and brand recognition.

 It’s evident that the ability of a company to harness big data into profitable business opportunities can impact business growth and stimulate additional revenue.
-Every day, consumers witness firsthand how companies utilize data to improve their individual experiences.
-Data is the game changer that will enable a company to create customer experiences that propel long term business growth and ultimately, profitable margins.
+Every day, consumers witness firsthand how companies utilize data monetization to improve their individual experiences.
+New data monetization models are game changers that will enable companies to create customer experiences that propel long term business growth and ultimately, profitable margins.

 Keep reading this 4-part data analytics series on the Becker blog to learn about how you can implement new data processes to best serve your organization in the 21st century.

 Ready to begin your journey into a data-centered professional role?
 Enroll in Becker’s Data & Analytics for Business Professionals Certificate to learn about all things data management and organization.
 Bring your company into the 21st-century data landscape with help from Becker.

 - Zicari, Robert V. (2013).
 Big Data Challenges and Opportunities. http://www.odbms.org/wp-content/uploads/2013/07/Big-Data.Zicari.pdf

 - Dykes, B. (2016).
 Retrieved from Data Storytelling: The Essential Data Science Skill Everyone Needs (forbes.com) Accessed on Jan 2020.

 - Franks, B. (2012).
 Taming the big data tidal wave.
 Finding opportunities in huge data streams with Advanced Analytics.
 Pub: Wiley & Sons.